Reference ranges are supplied strictly for guidance only, and

 invalidate some test results, causing potential biological and

-analytical interference.
-For example, blood transfusion and other
+Examples include blood transfusion and other intravenous fluids,

-specimen in relation to drug dose, type of tube.
-Please remember to
+to drug dose, time of day, fasting status, type of tube.

 In order to maintain sample viability there is a requirement for